Best Practices for Your GolfStatus Event Website

 Registration Details

-This optional text appears below the Additional Tournament Details section.
-Here, you can share event logistics, the tournament’s schedule, information about games or contests, high-dollar raffle prizes or auction items, or other tournament information.
+This optional text appears below the Additional Event Description section.
+Here, you can share event logistics, the event’s schedule, information about games or contests, high-dollar raffle prizes or auction items, or other event information.
 There is no character limit for this section.

 DO